 The Court found that Exxon did not willfully defraud homeowners.
 According to retired Baltimore County Circuit Court Judge John Fader, “Punitive damages in Maryland can’t be awarded unless there is fraud proven.”
 The Court also struck down portions of separate verdicts totaling $650 million in compensatory damages.

-This of course leaves the residents shocked and disappointed, many of which unknowingly drank the water and even made baby formula with the water.
+This, of course, leaves the residents shocked and disappointed, many of which unknowingly drank the water and even made baby formula with the water.
 At this point, the homeowners’ only option is to appeal to the U.S. Supreme Court – which is doubtful at best.
-Sad, but expected, outcome for these homeowners.
+A sad, but expected, outcome for these homeowners.